arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 Those two lines of code are equivalent.
 In both cases we're taking the `covid_testing` data frame, passing it as the first argument to the `filter()` function, and adding a condition that we're filtering by.
 In our case that condition is `pan_day` less than or equal to 10.

-Why would we use this way of typing our commands?
-Are we complicating matters?
-No, as you're about to see, this is a very useful way of writing commands.
+**Why would we use this way of typing our commands?**  Are we complicating matters?
+No, as you're about to see, this is a very useful way of writing out the changes you make on a data frame in the order you want them to take place.

 ## Why Use the "Pipe" (`%>%`)